cunnie/writings/i_am_become_forever.md

 "I must rescue Julia."

 "Is that her name?
-Sounds nice, «Julia».
+Sounds nice, 'Julia'.
 Lemme tell you how it works here in
 Alaska: we're not gonna do anything while that storm is ragin'.
 Now, if you have the notion of walkin' back to the road and gettin' in your car, I ain't gonna stand in your way, but know this: you're probably gonna die.
 I know these parts